2003 Chicago Bears season: Draft

+Undrafted free agents

 Stadium changes and new mascot

 During this season, the team returns to their original home, Soldier Field, after a year of renovations and rebuilding during the previous season; in which the home games were temporary held at Memorial Stadium in the campus of the University of Illinois in Champaign. the first 2 pre-season games were held at Memorial Stadium before the reopening was on August 9 against the Indianapolis Colts and on August 16, against the Denver Broncos.
 The first home game held at the newly renovated Soldier Field was their primetime game against Green Bay Packers on September 29, 2003, televised on ABC's Monday Night Football.

 Also introducing this season is the team's brand new mascot Staley Da Bear.
 Staley was introduced during the team's home game on September 29, 2003 against the Green Bay Packers.
 Prior to the start of this season, Don Wachter says that will no longer wear the team's unofficial mascot "Bearman", but they will continued to appear in the team's 2004 and 2005 seasons.
 Staley was officially selected as a mascot for the 2004 Pro Bowl.